OliverKTH/Forcething.py-Linus/README.md

 📊 **Results:**

-Initial testing of *Forcething Speed* focused on upper-body exercises like bicep curls.
-The device accurately tracked speed, which is a crucial factor in strength and cardio exercises.
-A challenge during development was perfecting the speed calculation function, which allows athletes to track their running speed when connected to the system.
+Initial testing of *Forcething Speed* focused on making sure the program accurately tracked speed and that the measurments could be stored in an accessible way.
+This was an important function of the product as an accurate measurment tool and making sure thatthe progress could be measured.
+A challenge during development was perfecting the speed calculation function, which allows users to track their running speed when connected to the system.

 To further improve the device, an external battery is planned to ensure a stable power supply, enhancing portability and ease of use.